Skip to main content

 Have your say

-Throughout the development of our proposals, your feedback will be important to help us shape our plans and ensure the Project delivers lasting benefits to the local community.
+Throughout the development of our proposals, your feedback has been important in helping us shape our plans and ensure the Project delivers lasting benefits to the local community.

 Please contact us via email or our community relations freephone to be kept up to date on the progress of our plans and join our mailing list.